 T.C.
 Johnston earned his Juris Doctor degree at Thomas Jefferson School of Law in San Diego, California.
 He graduated Magna Cum Laude in 1996 and was admitted to the California Bar in June, 1997.
 Johnston earned a Master of Laws (LL.M.) with concentrations in business and corporate law from University of San Diego in 1999.

 Johnston went solo in 2005 and founded this firm, focusing on what’s new.
-He has spearheaded cases against major corporations involving unfair business, advertising and collection practices; he has gone toe-to-toe against enormous law firms; he brought to resolution a federal class action suit involving mass layoffs of employees of a major dot-com crash victim.
-He has obtained injunctive relief for aggrieved parties in a variety of bizarre circumstances; and successfully defended some odd cases as well.
+He has spearheaded cases against major corporations involving unfair business, advertising and collection practices; he has gone toe-to-toe against enormous law firms; he brought to resolution a federal class action suit involving mass layoffs of employees of a major dotcom crash victim.
+He has obtained injunctive relief for aggrieved parties in a variety of bizarre circumstances; and successfully defended some rather odd cases as well.
 He has served as intellectual property counsel for the estate of a prominent musician, and represented a wide variety of online businesses large and small.
-He continues to provide legal counsel for numerous Internet startups and established businesses who call Johnston their business counsel.
+He continues to provide legal counsel for numerous internet startups and established businesses who consider Johnston their business counsel.

-Mr. Johnston’s practice mirrors his passions, and emphasizes issues related to business law, technology, and intellectual property associated with Internet business and advertising.
+Mr. Johnston’s practice mirrors his passions, and emphasizes issues related to business law, technology, and intellectual property associated with internet business and advertising.
 As such, he embraces: Creative Commons; open source; sharing economy; crowdfunding; crowdsourcing; cryptocurrencies and digital currencies; privacy; crypto and encryption; internetz.